Autograph fails to start due to an OpenFX plug-in

 Note

 Environment variables only affect processes launched after modification.
-If you add, remove or modify it, make sure to restart Autograph after
+If you add, remove, or modify it, make sure to restart Autograph afterwards.